Advice from Successful Startup Founders: How Do You Find Great New Business Ideas?

 - Johnson O’Connor Research Foundation Career Strengths Test

 - Emotional Intelligence Assessment

 - Booth’s 360 Leadership Emotional Intelligence (LEQ) test

 3. Address a Problem or Need and Provide Unique Value

-By now, you’ve identified your passions and strengths and narrowed down what to focus on.
-Now you’ll be better equipped to identify which new business ideas or topics will be the most rewarding.
+Once you’ve identified your passions and strengths and narrowed down your focus, you’re in an excellent position.
+Now you’ll be better equipped to identify which new business ideas or topics will be most rewarding.

 This means it’s time to think about OTHERS and translate your new business ideas or projects into reality.

-Your passions and strengths were about YOU, but this world is larger than you.
+Your passions and strengths were about YOU, but solving real-world problems requires looking beyond yourself.
 To build a business that will be lucrative and establish you as a leader, you need to consider other factors.